 Many things can go wrong with an operating system upgrade.
 If you have a problem, you can boot your Mac from the clone you made earlier, then run the installer again.
 In a worst-case scenario, you may need to wipe your Mac’s startup drive, the follow the clean installation method I discussed above.

-Even if all is well, keep those clones for a while, just in case something goes wrong in the first few days of using Big Sur.
-But now, you can start checking out the new features in this new operating system and plan for your upgrade.
-Enjoy!
+Even if all seems well, keep your clone or backup for a while, just in case something goes wrong within the first few days or so.
+You can start checking out some of the new features in macOS Monterey.

 Each week on the Intego Mac Podcast, Intego’s Mac security experts discuss the latest Apple news, security and privacy stories, and offer practical advice on getting the most out of your Apple devices.
 Be sure to follow the podcast to make sure you don’t miss any episodes.

 You can also subscribe to our e-mail newsletter and keep an eye here on The Mac Security Blog for the latest Apple security and privacy news.
 And don’t forget to follow Intego on your favorite social media channels: